Fire Emblem: Gameplay

-Fire Emblem's developers have described it as an "RPG simulation", combining tactical simulation gameplay with the plot and character development of a role-playing game, creating a sense of connection with characters not present in previous tactical games.
-Battles in the Fire Emblem series play out on a grid-based map, with the player controlling a set number of characters across maps tied to both the game's story and optional side stories.
-Each character has a specific character class, giving them set abilities and affecting how far they can move across the field.
-Some character classes have innate skills unique to them, and each character has their own stats.
-Depending on the series installments, a character's class can be changed or upgraded, sometimes with the requirement of special items.
-During a battle, each character gains experience points by performing actions, such as attacking an enemy, healing an ally, or slaying a foe (which typically offers the most experience points).
-When a certain level is reached, the character levels up, and new skill points are awarded randomly to a character's attributes, such as the character's health, agility, or strength.
-The more a character is used in battle, the more experience that character gains.
+Fire Emblem's developers have described it as an "RPG simulation" that combines tactical simulation gameplay with the plot and character development of a role-playing game, creating a sense of connection with characters not present in previous tactical games.
+Battles in the Fire Emblem series take place on a grid-based map, with the player controlling a set number of characters across maps tied to the game's story and optional side stories.
+Each character has a specific character class which gives them set abilities and affects how far they can move across the field; some classes have innate skills unique to them.
+Depending on the installment, a character's class can be changed or upgraded, sometimes by using special items.
+During a battle, a character gains experience points by performing actions, such as attacking an enemy, healing an ally, or slaying a foe, which typically offers the most experience points.
+Each character has their own stats, and once a certain level is reached they level up and new skill points are awarded randomly to their attributes, such as health, agility, or strength.
+A character gains more experience the more they are used in battle.

-A key element in combat since Genealogy of the Holy War is the Weapon Triangle, a system governing the strengths and weaknesses that certain weapons and types of magic have against each other in a rock–paper–scissors fashion.
+A key element present in combat since Genealogy of the Holy War is the Weapon Triangle, a system governing the strengths and weaknesses that certain weapons and types of magic have against each other in a rock–paper–scissors fashion.
 For weapons, lances have an advantage against swords, swords have an advantage against axes, and axes have an advantage against lances.
 In the magic system, fire is stronger than wind, wind is stronger than thunder, and thunder is stronger than fire.
 From The Binding Blade through Radiant Dawn, these three elements are collectively known as anima magic.
-Anima is stronger than light, light stronger than darkness, and darkness stronger than anima.
+Anima is stronger than light, light is stronger than darkness, and darkness is stronger than anima.
 In Fates, the Weapon Triangle relationships add other weapons: swords and tomes are stronger than axes and bows, axes and bows are stronger than lances and shurikens, and lances and shurikens are stronger than swords and tomes.
 Most games use a Weapon Durability system: after being used a certain number of times, a character's weapon will break.
-Different installments have various systems related to weapons: in Genealogy of the Holy War, weapons can be repaired at special shops; in Path of Radiance and future games, weapons can be bought and upgraded, while Fates replaces the durability system with a system where more powerful weapons weaken some of their wielder's stats.
+Different installments have various systems related to weapons: in Genealogy of the Holy War, weapons can be repaired at special shops; in Path of Radiance and future games, weapons can be bought and upgraded.
+Fates replaces the durability system with a system where more powerful weapons weaken some of their wielder's stats.